History of the Bosnia and Herzegovina national football team: Post-war period

-Transition years

 Emir Spahić captained Bosnia and Herzegovina at 2014 FIFA World Cup.

 2008 UEFA European Football Championship qualifying campaign began with a 5–2 victory over Malta away.
 However, losses to Hungary and Greece at home, and a draw with Moldova in Chisinau led to Fuad Muzurović appointed as interim coach following the departure of Blaž Slišković.
 In addition to this change, 13 first team players refused to play for the national team, calling for four key Bosnia and Herzegovina Football Association officials at the time – Milan Jelić, Iljo Dominković, Sulejman Čolaković, and Ahmet Pašalić – to resign.

 Edin Džeko, Vedad Ibišević, Sejad Salihović, Senijad Ibričić and Boris Pandža who played in the 2007 UEFA European Under-21 play-offs vs Czech Republic, commenced their senior careers at this point as a result of the recent changes within the squad.

 Soon after Bosnia and Herzegovina beat Norway 2–1 in Oslo.
 In August 2007, the national team played a friendly match in Sarajevo against Croatia.
 Losing 3–5, with Zlatan Muslimović scoring a hat trick for Bosnia and Herzegovina.

 After the game against Norway, Bosnia and Herzegovina continued with two further wins at home, a 3–2 victory against Turkey and a marginal victory against Malta.
 Edin Džeko and Elvir Rahimić made debut appearances for the Bosnia and Herzegovina against Turkey in Sarajevo.
 After these two games, two defeats at home to Hungary and Moldova followed.
 Bosnia and Herzegovina then suffered further defeats against Greece, Norway and Turkey, finishing their qualifiers in the fourth position.
 Following yet another failed campaign Meho Kodro was named as a replacement coach for Fuad Muzurović, however Meho Kodro was quickly dismissed after only a few months in charge.